 Their primary target audience, however, was the middle and lower classes.
 The simple reason for their customer retention is due to product pricing.

 The third consideration is product pricing.
 It chose a low-cost pricing strategy for products that are used frequently.
 Amul’s pricing strategy made it affordable to its target audience.

 Lenskart provides high-quality eyeglasses, contact lenses, sunglasses, and other accessories to millions of Indians at low prices.

 They targets various keywords such as eyeglasses, sunglasses, and glasses to obtain paid search traffic from Google ads.

 Lenskart’s SEO strategy is as strong as its product offering.
 Their website is SEO friendly, so it ranks high.

 Sabyasachi is a well-known fashion designer who is known for his classic signature styles all over the world.
-Their kurta sets and lehengas are all about glamour and are made with extreme precision and intricate details.
+Not only their kurta sets but also lehengas are all about glamour and are made with extreme precision and intricate details.

 Drift, a popular conversational marketing platform, aims to reimagine how B2B sales conversations take place.
 With the leadership principle of “Put the customer at the center of everything you do,” the company prioritizes quick human-to-human interaction.

 Businesses can use Drift to have personalized real-time conversations with customers rather than the traditional friction-prone method of lead forms and endless emails.